Opening Letter

 Arcata Community Forest — Janes Creek Trail

-The Janes Creek Trail in the Arcata Community Forest offers what might be the county's most democratic hiking experience.
 The flat creekside path welcomes strollers, wheelchairs, and anyone who prefers their nature walks without cardiovascular drama.
 Second-growth redwoods provide reliable shade while Janes Creek maintains a conversational burble year-round.
-The trail begins adjacent to Redwood Park, where the playground serves as either prologue or epilogue depending on the age of one's hiking companions.
+The trail begins adjacent to Redwood Park, where the playground serves as either prologue or epilogue, depending on the age of one's hiking companions.
 At just under a mile, the loop requires no particular preparation beyond arriving.
-The creek hosts resident dippers and occasional kingfishers, both of whom seem unbothered by the proximity to town.
+Trilliums and other spring wildflowers line the trail in season, admired best without picking.
 Parking is straightforward at the Redwood Park lot.
-Bring binoculars if bird watching appeals, or simply arrive and walk.
-The forest asks very little and delivers exactly what it promises.

 Morning Spot